 The effect of land access on fertility works in a couple of different way.
 First, there is more land per capita in Sub-Saharan Africa than in the other regions.
-At the median projected population growth for Sub-Saharan Africa—which is 4.2 billion people by 2100—the population density will only be roughly equal to that of China today (Gerland et al. 2014 p 235).
+At the median projected population growth for Sub-Saharan Africa—which is 4.2 billion people by 2100—the population density will only be roughly equal to that of China today (Gerland et al. 2014).
 The low density means that there is little pressure to restrain fertility for fear of running out of land.
 In fact, it is likely that there is a higher return to children in Sub-Saharan Africa than in the other regions—or, at least, a substantially lower cost—because the return to children working on the family farm is higher (Caldwell, Orubuloye, and Caldwell 1992).
-Similarly, there are substantially higher return to having wives work on agricultural land (Jacoby 1995).
+Similarly, there are substantially highers return to having wives work on agricultural land (Jacoby 1995).
 The associated polygyny also appeared to have resulted in a situation where the cost of the children where born by the individual wives, but the decision on fertility was made by the husband.
 I return to this point below.

-A second characteristics of land in Sub-Saharan Africa that also can lead to higher fertility is that—despite its abundance—access to land rights are controlled at the local level by chiefs and other local institutions rather than through market based buying and selling of land.
+A second characteristics of land in Sub-Saharan Africa that also can lead to higher fertility is that—despite its abundance—access to land rights are controlled at the local level by chiefs and other local institutions rather than through market-based buying and selling of land.
 This is important because the main way to maintain land fertility in many places in Sub-Saharan Africa is through fallowing and with less secure land rights farmers may fallow their land for shorter periods than those with more secure rights (Goldstein and Udry 2008).
-The reason unsecure land rights can lead to other fertility is that land is often allocated based on the number of household members.
-Hence, more children, everything else equal, will increase your claim on land access.
-The irony here is, of course, that if everybody else follows the same strategy the result will be much higher fertility and little change in the allocation of land.
+The reason unsecure land rights can lead to higher birthrates is that land is often allocated based on the number of household members.
+Hence, more children, everything else equal, increases the claim to land access.
+The irony here is, of course, that if everybody else follows the same strategy, the result will be much higher fertility and little change in the allocation of land.
 For both of these potential effects of land access on fertility we, however, have little direct information on their effects and this is one area that calls out for future research.

 My second suggestion for a major factor impacting fertility in Sub-Saharan Africa is education.
 The standard economic model of fertility considers the opportunity cost of women’s time to be the main factor affecting the number of children (Becker 1991).
-As women gain more education, the cost of their time, and therefore of childbearing and childrearing, increases, reducing fertility and leads to better health outcomes for both women and children.
-The better health outcomes lead to lower child mortality, which in turn further decreases fertility because fewer births are required to reach a desired number of surviving children (Ainsworth, Beegle, and Nyamete 1996).
+As women gain more education, the cost of their time, and therefore of childbearing and childrearing, increases, reducing fertility and leading to better health outcomes for both women and children.
+The better health outcomes lead to lower child mortality, which, in turn, further decreases fertility, because fewer births are required to reach a desired number of surviving children (Ainsworth, Beegle, and Nyamete 1996).
 The effect of education on fertility is essentially universal, making it the main recommended way to decrease fertility (Schultz 2002).

 Fertility, however, begins to decline at higher levels of education in Sub-Saharan Africa than in other regions and the relationship between fertility and education may even be positive for low levels of education (Ainsworth, Beegle, and Nyamete 1996; Benefo and Schultz 1996; Thomas and Maluccio 1996).
 Part of the problem may be the quality of education in Sub-Saharan Africa.
-In other words, the stated number of years of education may be worse predictor of actual human capital accumulation in Sub-Saharan Africa than other regions.
+In other words, the stated number of years of education may be a worse predictor of actual human capital accumulation in Sub-Saharan Africa than other regions.